It was the largest, four-engine bomber that was able to soar above 35,000 feet in missions bombing missions, said former Parkite Jackson O. Wells.

 Additional sponsors include Heber City Days Market, Heber City UPS Store, Tracer Barricades Heber City, Mark Turner Farmers Insurance Agency, Inc., M Star Hotel Heber City, Homestead and Zermatt Resorts, Powell Potter and Poulsen Attorneys and Counselors at Law, Heber City, Tom Meecham and Eric Mickelson.

 Admission to the exhibit is free, but people can have an on-board tour of the B-17 for $5.
-The public will also have an opportunity to take a ride in the plane for $425.

 Wells, 91, a former First Lt. of the 306th Bomb Group, said these days the plane would be considered a medium-sized craft.